Marcia Cambell, Teacher

 Colleen Corrigan, Teacher

-Ms. Corrigan has been a teacher for fourteen years, teaching in a preschool for 12 years and at Cardinal McCloskey for the past 2 years.
-She attended Mount Saint Mary College – Bachelor of Science in Psychology, Bachelor of Science in Interdisciplinary for Education and Masters of Science in Education.
-Ms. Corrigan believes that all students need to feel safe and respected within their classroom and that the student has the freedom to express themselves in an appropriate manner.
+Ms. Corrigan has been a teacher for 15 years, teaching in a preschool for many years and at Cardinal McCloskey for the past few years.
+She attended Mount Saint Mary College – Bachelor of Science in Psychology, Bachelor of Science in Interdisciplinary for Education and Master’s of Science in Education.
+Ms. Corrigan believes that all students need to feel safe and respected within their classroom and that they have the freedom to express themselves in an appropriate manner.

 Carlos Diaz, Parent & Community Coordinator

-Mr. Diaz has been a music teacher for almost 10 years and recently stepped up to serve as the Parent and Community Coordinator at CMCCS.
+Mr. Diaz has been a music teacher for almost 10 years but now serves as the Parent and Community Coordinator at CMCCS.
 He has a Bachelor’s degree in Music – City University of New York and Master’s Degree in Educational Leadership – Concordia University Nebraska.
 He graduated summa cum laude from Concordia University.
 Mr. Diaz believes that all students are able to learn and succeed if teachers and families work together with that goal in mind.

 Rosely Espinoza, Teacher

-Ms. Espinoza has taught students ages 3-7 years old, teaching Pre-K for 10 years and currently in her 2nd year as a first grade teacher.
-Ms. Espinoza attended Mercy College – Bachelors in Psychology and Masters in Early Childhood Education.
+Ms. Espinoza has taught students ages 3-7 years old, teaching Pre-K for 10 years and currently teaches first grade at CMCCS.
+Ms. Espinoza attended Mercy College – Bachelor’s in Psychology and Master’s in Early Childhood Education.
 She currently holds Initial Certification in Early Childhood Education / Professional in Early Childhood Education.
 Ms. Espinoza believes in creating a cultural, safe, healthy and educational environment where students can learn and grow in their own way at their own pace.
-She also believes in giving students educational experiences that are developmentally appropriate while making sure to nourish the “whole child” including their social and emotional needs.
+She also believes in giving students educational experiences that are developmentally appropriate while making sure to nourish the “whole child,” including their social and emotional needs.

 Zully Fernandez, Teacher

-Ms. Fernandez has experience working with children ages 3-10 years old.
-Her experience in education began as an educator at the New York Botanical Garden for ages 3-10 for six years, followed by being the Director of NYBG camps for the past 3 years.
-She has 3 years of experience in pre-kindergarten, and is now entering her second year as a second grade teacher.
+Ms. Fernandez has experience working with children ages three to 10-years-old.
+Her experience in education began as an educator at the New York Botanical Garden for ages 3-10 for six years, followed by being the Director of NYBG camps for the past few years.
+She previously taught pre-kindergarten, and currently teaches second grade at CMCCS.
 She attended Mercy College – Bachelor’s degree in Psychology, Master’s degree in Early Childhood Education and holds professional certification in Early Childhood Education.
 Ms. Fernandez believes that each stage and age in a child’s life impacts the next.
 It takes a village to raise a child.
-Students hold many interactions with people who hold different roles.
+Students hold many interactions with people who have different roles.
 Each experience a child has with a parent, teacher, friend, neighbor and community worker will impact their tomorrow.
-We all play an important and needed role in the success of our children.
+She believes that we all play an important and needed role in the success of our children.

 Caryn Horan, Teacher

-Ms. Horan has been working in schools in and around New York for the past 10 years.
+Ms. Horan has been working in schools in and around New York for over 10 years.
 She’s taught preschool and kindergarten but the majority of her experience is in first grade.
-This is her fourth year teaching first grade and her second year at CMCCS.
+She currently teaches first grade at CMCCS.
 She attended Teachers College, Columbia University – B.A., Early Childhood Education, Students with Disabilities and Fordham University – M.A.
 Sociology, Education.
-Ms. Horan believes that everyday is a fresh start and a chance to grow and make a change.
+Ms. Horan believes that every day is a fresh start and a chance to grow and make a change.
 She knows that she can learn as much from her students and their families as she can teach their children.
 Every year she looks forward to supporting all students in their academic and social-emotional growth.

 Rita Massey, Teacher